Black Hills Community Theatre

 BHCT is committed to:

-• Examining our processes and structure through our EDI Committee and making necessary changes to best embody our values
+• Examining our processes and structure through our DEIAB Committee and making necessary changes to best embody our values

 • Doing the outreach work required to fully represent our community - on stage, behind the scenes, and in the audience.